lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 Content-Security-Policy: connect-src 'self' https://apis.google.com;
 ```

-Another directive to control the whitelist for JavaScript sources is called _script-src_.
+Another directive to control the allowlist for JavaScript sources is called _script-src_.
 This directive helps mitigate Cross-Site-Scripting (XSS) attacks by informing the browser which sources of content to trust when evaluating and executing JavaScript source code.

 _script-src_ supports the _'none'_ and _'self'_ keywords as values and includes the following options: